datajerk/ctf-write-ups/csictf2020/smash/README.md

 The 2nd stage format string will end up being: `%03b$004s\x60\x84\x04\x08`.
 When `printf` "prints" this, it will emit the value referenced by `0x8048460` as a 4-byte (`04s`) string.
 This is the address of `printf`.

-The rest similar to the previous exploit.
+The rest is similar to the previous exploit.

 Output: